Aias/the-innocent-i/src/fragments/2019-11-11-hudson-yards.md

 > Such things can happen.
 As in the case of Guy de Maupassant, who ate his lunch every day at the Eiffel Tower.
 > Well, the point being that this was the only place in Paris from which he did not have to look at it.

-I can't seem to confirm or deny whether this particular story is apocryphal, but Maupassant does seem to have presaged Kimmelman's malaise.
+I can't seem to confirm or deny whether this particular story is apocryphal, but Maupassant does seem to have presaged Kimmelman’s malaise.

 > It wasn’t only the Eiffel Tower, however, that gave me an irresistible desire to live alone for a while, but **everything that was done around, inside, above and adjacent to it**.
 Really – how could all the newspapers speak to us of a new architecture in relation to this metallic carcass?
 Because architecture, the least understood and the most forgotten of the arts today is perhaps also the most aesthetic, the most mysterious and the most nourished with ideas.
 >